Customer Support logo

 All articles

-How to Measure a V-Band FlangeUpdated a year ago
+How to Measure a V-Band FlangeUpdated 2 years ago

 We know that finding a compatible replacement V-Band Clamp or V-Band Flange for an existing product or application can be quite difficult and one of the most common questions we hear from new and existing customers is, “Why is finding a replacement V-Band component so difficult?”
 One of the main reasons for the difficulty of finding a compatible V-Band component is due to a lack of “industry standard sizing”, or a lack of an agreed upon and recognized dimension and sizing standard used by all manufacturers of V-Band components.
 The result of this lack of standardization can be seen in our very own inventory, as we have three potential V-Band Flange options available for each matching tube size, in the hopes that one will be a potential option for our customer’s application.